-Lagos CP rescues 11-yr-old maid locked inside apartment – Vanguard
+Nigeria: Lagos CP Rescues 11-Yr-Old Maid Locked Inside Apartment – AllAfrica.com

 |

-Lagos — Commissioner of Police, Lagos State Police Command, Imohimi Edgal, Thursday rescued an 11 year-old maid whose guardian locked inside an apartment in Mafoluku area of Lagos , for days, while she traveled to the village.
-Lagos CP rescued 11-yr …
+Commissioner of Police, Lagos State Police Command, Imohimi Edgal, Thursday rescued an 11 year-old maid whose guardian locked inside an apartment in Mafoluku area of Lagos , for days, while she traveled to the village.
+The victim, Nwafor Precious, a …

 Do you have something awesome to share with the world?
 Click here to share